-\begin{exa} Throughout the next two sections, we will develop a particular example of diagrams in which transition systems can be encoded.
+\begin{example} Throughout the next two sections, we will develop a particular example of diagrams in which transition systems can be encoded.
 This example will allow us to relate constructions in diagrams to classical constructions in concurrency theory.
-From now, we fix a set $L$ called \textbf{alphabet}.
-Such a set induces a poset (which can be seen as a category) $\A_L$ whose elements are the words on $L$ and whose order is the prefix order.
-A transition system $T$ on $L$ produces a diagram $\map{F_T}{\C_T}{\A_L}$ as follow.
+From now, we fix a set $L$ called the \textbf{alphabet}.
+Such a set induces a poset (which can be seen as a category) $\A_L$ whose elements are the finite words on $L$ and whose order is the prefix order.
+A transition system $T$ on $L$ produces a diagram $\map{F_T}{\C_T}{\A_L}$ as follows.
 The category $\C_T$ is formed by considering as objects the runs of $T$, that is, sequences $i \xrightarrow{a_1} q_1 \xrightarrow{a_2} \ldots \xrightarrow{a_n} q_n$ of transitions of $T$ where $i$ is the initial state, and by ordering them by prefix. $F_T$ then maps a run to its sequence of labels.
 This construction extends to a functor $\Pi$ from the category $\TS$ of transition systems on $L$ to the category $\diagr{\A_L}$.
-Conversely, a diagram $\map{F}{\C}{\A_L}$ produces a transition system $T$ as follow.
+Conversely, a diagram $\map{F}{\C}{\A_L}$ produces a transition system $T$ as follows.
 First, such a diagram can be identified with a diagram with values in $\TS$ by identifying a word $a_1.a_2.\ldots.a_n$ with the finite linear transition system $0 \xrightarrow{a_1} 1 \xrightarrow{a_2} \ldots \xrightarrow{a_n} n$. $T$ is then obtained by forming the colimit of this diagram in $\TS$.
 This extends to a functor $\Gamma$ from $\diagr{\A_L}$ to $\TS$.
-Note that $\Gamma\circ\Pi$ is the unfolding of transition systems and that $\Gamma$ is the left adjoint of $\Pi$. \end{exa}
+Note that $\Gamma\circ\Pi$ is the unfolding of transition systems and that $\Gamma$ is the left adjoint of $\Pi$. \end{example}

 The reason why we need natural isomorphisms in the definition of a morphism of diagram is not clear yet, as the only isomorphisms in the category $\A_L$ are the identities.
 This will be illustrated in the case where $\A$ is a category of vector spaces.
-Intuitively, two isomorphic vector spaces represent the same kind of information (in the case of directed algebraic topology, the same kind and number of holes), so we do not want to discriminate them.
+Intuitively, two isomorphic vector spaces represent the same kind of observations (in the case of directed algebraic topology, the same kind and number of holes), which we do not want to discriminate.